Skip to main content

 Public Biography

-• DR. NICK PYENSON is the curator of fossil marine mammals at the Smithsonian Institution’s National Museum of Natural History in Washington, D.C.
+• DR. NICK PYENSON is the lead curator, department chair, and curator of fossil marine mammals at the Smithsonian Institution’s National Museum of Natural History in Washington, D.C.
 His work has taken him to every continent, and his scientific discoveries appear frequently in the New York Times, the Washington Post, National Geographic, The Economist, Popular Mechanics, as well as on NPR, CBC, and the BBC.
 Along with the highest research awards from the Smithsonian, he has also received a Presidential Early Career Award for Scientists and Engineers from the Obama White House.
-He is also a National Geographic Explorer, a member of the World Economic Forum’s Young Scientists community.
+He is also a National Geographic Explorer and a member of the World Economic Forum’s Young Scientists community.
 He is the author of the acclaimed non-fiction book Spying on Whales, and co-author with science illustrator Alex Boersma of the children’s book The Whale Who Swam Through Time.

 International Audience Summary Of Expertise